TakamiChie/openid-client-sample/README.md

 See [I'll write an article on Zenn at a later date](https://zenn.dev/takamichie) for the usage and function of each.

-In another branch, we plan to create a class version of OIDC authentication in a form that is actually easy to use.
-Check that too (license will be changed).
+The [feature-oidc-class branch](https://github.com/TakamiChie/openid-client-sample/tree/feature-oidc-class) shows how to simplify OIDC authentication processing by combining it into classes(license will be changed).

 ## A simple use case